Courtskit/reading-notes301/notes/class-02.md

-# jQuery, Events, and The DOM
+# JQuery, Events, and The DOM

 ## JQUERY
 - a file that can be included in your web pages